Apiaries should be sited so that only the beekeeper ever gets stung!

 - ideally south facing

-- away from frost pockets
+- away from frost pockets and damp areas

 - some areas cannot support large numbers of colonies throughout the season.
 If unsure, speak to another beekeeper